denniszl/jiraparser/README.md

 # How to use
 Inspect the page and take the body of the HTML using the inspector.
 Save it to burndown.html.

-(I wasn't able to anything useful via the network tab).
+(I wasn't able to find anything useful via the network tab).
 Perhaps the JIRA api has something better, but I don't have access to that at work.

 Run `python main.py` or `python3 main.py` depending on your alias for python3.

+# Stuff I'll do one day
+- CSV output?
+Would anyone even find that useful?
+- Generate reports based on date?
+- Individual reports.
+Is this even possible?